blinklabs-io/docs/src/content/docs/guides/adder/001-adder.md

 Adder offers two distinct operating modes, each optimized for a different types of users and deployment environments.
 Choosing the right mode ensures you get the correct balance of usability, configurability, and operational control.

-✅ Adder Tray and Adder CLI, see which operating mode is right for your use case [learn more](../002-operating-mode-overview)
+✅ Adder Tray or Adder CLI, see which operating mode is right for your use case [learn more](../002-operating-mode-overview)

 ### Adder Tray Guides (Windows & macOS)